 A system with a higher efficiency has a lower running cost than one with lower efficiency.

 Two factors always determine the running cost of this system: the amount of heat you need for your home and the amount of heat your system can generate.

 To make this more understandable, we’ll look at a scenario of a four-occupant household and see how much money it requires to run.
 This example uses a 200m2 detached house.

-For a house of this size, we can assume it to need around 10,000kWh for heat and 4,000 for hot water.
+For a house of this size, we can assume it needs around 10,000kWh for heat and 4,000 for hot water.

 However, most UK houses are not smaller than this size and don’t need up to this amount of energy.

 The average size of homes in the UK is around 76 m2, meaning that your system’s actual running cost may be lower than what we have in this example.

 What to Consider Before Buying Air Source Heat Pumps